I’m Pat McClendon

 Up until now, I thought there was nothing that could change healthcare.
 Not so …

-All of us will be forever changed by the impact of COVID-19 and health inequities, especially the healthcare industry.
+All of us will be forever changed by the impact of COVID-19 and social reckoning, especially the healthcare industry.

 Nursing is uniquely positioned.

 Nursing is at the fulcrum of the forces needed to humanize and strengthen public health and healthcare institutions.

 depends on the clarity of each nurse leader voice.